adriaanjelle/adriaanjelle/README.md

-I am just a finance student who (sometimes) create Rainmeter skins.
+I am just a finance student who (sometimes) creates Rainmeter skins.
 I'm quite busy with work and my studies, so don't expect too much from me.

 ## You can find me here